Jaycossey/touch-grass/README.md

 ## Description

 This program is designed for fun, showcasing vanilla JS with counters, animations and appendChild.
-Looking into Object Oriented Programming and responsive design.
+Touching briefly on both OOP and Functional Programming, as well as a brief keyframes animation within CSS.

 ## Front End